 No additional treatment

-Oseltamivir 75mg twice daily by mouth or nasogastric tube for five daysk,.
+Oseltamivir 75mg twice daily by mouth or nasogastric tube for five daysj,.

 Randomisation part I: (UK only)

 Eligible patients (any age without suspected or confirmed SARS-CoV-2 infection) and with clinical evidence of hypoxia (i.e. receiving oxygen or with oxygen saturations <92% on room air) may be randomised in a ratio of 1:1 to one of the arms listed below.